JeschkeLab/DeerLab/docsrc/source/firstscript.rst

 A first script
 ============================================================

-This section walks through a basic example DeerLab script that simulates a noisy DEER data trace and then fits it.
+Here is a first script that shows how DeerLab works.
+It simulates a noisy DEER data trace and then fits it.

 We start by generating a distance distribution consisting of a single Gaussian: